Lianxiang/notes/resume.md

 No.1033 Laifang Road
 Jiuting Town, Songjiang District, Shanghai City
 Tel: 133-7186-4634
-Email: zhoulianxiang@gmail.com
+Email: zlx_0@hotmail.com

 Career Objective
 ----------------

 Seeking a progamming work, write code and debug code.
 In addition, program with other programmers, no much overtime, and flexible hours.
-As an embedded software designer with 9 years experience, I prefer the pure software programming.
+As a embedded software designer with 9 years experience, I prefer the pure software programming, far away from hardware.
 I like work as a single-minded and deep-minded programmer.

 Professional Experience
 -----------------------